Neil Mitchell (radio presenter): Television

-He presented documentaries and his own talk back TV program on both the Nine and Ten networks which were both short-lived.
+He presented documentaries and his own talk back TV program on both the Nine Network and 10 Network which were both short-lived.
 He also worked on two programs on the Seven Network and on Sky News Australia.

-Radio career 3AW
+Radio

 Mitchell began working at Melbourne station 3AW in March 1987.
 Initially he worked part-time on weekends and as a morning fill-in host for former broadcaster Derryn Hinch and later became the host of the drive time program in October 1987.
 In 1990, he moved to the morning program where he has been a successful and influential figure ever since.
 In 1994 he appeared as himself in the first season of Australian comedy television series Frontline.

 Mitchell has a reputation for looking out for "the little guys" and spends plenty of on-air time trying to rectify problems brought to his attention by his listeners, who are encouraged to contact the program with examples of bureaucratic bungling and red-tape.
-A well-known example is his successful effort to have speed-camera fines from faulty cameras in Melbourne reversed, which resulted in the refunding of AUD26 million to motorists.
+A well-known example is his successful effort to have speed-camera fines from faulty cameras in Melbourne reversed, which resulted in the refunding of AU$26 million to motorists.

+Although Mitchell was on-air 08:30 to noon weekdays, his time commitment was much longer, as he started work at 5 am and rarely finished before 3 pm.

 In December 2009, Mitchell was the subject of a concerted effort by rival newcomer talk station, MTR, to gain his services.
 After protracted negotiations between 3AW and soon to be out of contract Mitchell, he eventually stayed at 3AW, citing loyalty to his listeners as his ultimate reason for continuing at the station.
 He rejected a more lucrative offer from MTR.

-In August 2011, Mitchell signed a new three-year, multimillion-dollar contract with 3AW, which started in January 2012.
+In August 2011, Mitchell signed a new three-year, multi-million-dollar contract with 3AW, which started in January 2012.

+In September 2023, Mitchell announced he would step down from his role at 3AW at the end of the year.